egemenimre/ccsds-ndm/docs/more_info.rst

 The object tree is created by `xsdata <https://xsdata.readthedocs.io/en/latest/>`_ library, which also handles parsing and writing of the XML data.
 As such, there is no documentation generated for this object tree.

-Currently the published standards are at version 1.0, but version 2.0 will be out soon.
-They will be integrated into the code once they are made official.

 File read is usually fast (on the order of seconds) for small files.
 That said, KVN parsing for large files can take some time.
 A 12 MB OEM file lasts about a minute to parse on a good consumer grade computer.
 Due to the fragility of the KVN format and the restrictions the standards put on the order of keys, no